milessabin/shapeless/README.md

 ## Participation

-The shapeless project supports the [Scala Code of Conduct][codeofconduct] and wants all of its channels (mailing list, Gitter, IRC, github, etc.) to be welcoming environments for everyone.
+The shapeless project supports the [Typelevel Code of Conduct][codeofconduct] and wants all of its channels (mailing list, Gitter, IRC, github, etc.) to be welcoming environments for everyone.

 Whilst shapeless is a somewhat "advanced" Scala library, it is a lot more approachable than many people think.